 After the confrontation at Sailly-Saillisel, the Newfoundland Battalion had been ordered retired to the rear by train, to an encampment at Meaulté.
-There, and later at Camps-en-Amienois - even further behind the lines and where the unit had spent the preceding Christmas period - the 1st Battalion would spend almost the entire remainder of the month.
+There, and later at Camps-en-Amienois - even further behind the lines and where the unit had spent the preceding Christmas period - the Newfoundland unit was to spend almost the entire remainder of that month.